jeffascript/nextjs-houselisting/README.md

 [ ] - restyle the signin firebaseui with global css reset (firebaseAuth.tsx)

-[ ] - populate postgres with data from listing API Berlin.
+[ ] - seed postgres with data from listing API/ Json Berlin -- Maybe Zillow.

 [ ] - Styling for Darkmode and lightmode